-Agreement with Mr. Rudy.
-We entered into an amended and restated letter agreement with Mr. Rudy in September 2013, as amended in January 2014, that replaced his previous letter agreement dated May 2006 and became effective in January 2014 in connection with the execution and delivery of the underwriting agreement for our initial public offering.
-Under the amended and restated letter agreement, Mr. Rudy was entitled to an initial annual base salary of \$216,300, was eligible to receive an annual target performance bonus of up to 25% of his base salary as determined by the Board of Directors, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
-Mr. Rudy's base salary and annual target performance bonus from time to time at the discretion of the Board of Directors.
+Agreement with Mr. Cleveland.
+We entered into an employment letter agreement with Mr. Cleveland in May 2014.
+Under this letter agreement, Mr. Cleveland was entitled to an initial base salary of \$355,700, and was eligible to receive an annual target performance bonus of up to 35% of his base salary as determined by the Board of Directors, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Mr. Cleveland's base salary and annual target performance bonus percentage are subject to modification from time to time at the discretion of the Compensation Committee or, if deemed appropriate by the Compensation Committee, the Board of Directors.

-Agreement with Mr. Wiklund.
-We entered into an amended and restated letter agreement with Mr. Wiklund in September 2013, as amended in January 2014, that replaced his previous letter agreement dated April 2012 and became effective in January 2014 connection with the execution and delivery of the underwriting agreement for our initial public offering.
-Under the amended and restated letter agreement, Mr. Wiklund was entitled to an initial annual base salary of \$200,000, is eligible to receive an annual target performance bonus as determined by the Board of Directors, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
-Mr. Wiklund's base salary and annual target performance bonus percentage are subject to modification from time to time at the discretion of the Board of Directors.
+Agreement with Ms. Reed.
+We entered into a consulting agreement with Ms. Reed in February 2014.
+Pursuant to the consulting agreement, in exchange for providing legal consulting services for us, Ms. Reed was paid a weekly retainer fee of \$5,000, plus an additional hourly fee if the number of hours worked per week exceeded the specified number of weekly retainer hours, and was granted an option to purchase 5,500 shares of our common stock.
+We entered into an employment letter agreement with Ms. Reed in May 2014, which replaced and terminated the consulting agreement described above.
+Under this letter agreement, Ms. Reed was entitled to an initial base salary of \$275,000, and was eligible to receive an annual target performance bonus of up to 30% of her base salary as determined by the Board of Directors, and certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Ms. Reed's base salary and annual target performance bonus percentage are subject to modification from time to time at the discretion of the Compensation Committee or, if deemed appropriate by the Compensation Committee, the Board of Directors.